MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-webslate-3.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/050-station-one-two-closeup.png)

-    As you can see, there's already a WebSlate object in the scene with some informational text above, as well as the **Earth** object.
+    As you can see, there's already a WebSlate in the scene with some informational text above it, as well as the **Earth** object.
 Let's run the project and see what happens.

 1. Click the Unity editor Play button.
 You're initially placed on the other side of the sphere terrace, so you'll have to navigate back to Station 1.2.
 The WebSlate displays the Bing Maps website.